substance/bundler/README.md

 # Substance Bundler

-This is our custom bundling library, which is similar to gulp or grunt, but more like a shell script or make file.
+This is our custom bundling library, which is similar to gulp or grunt, but from regarding usage it is more like a shell script or make file.
 All operations support file watching (using chokidar).
+All actions can be organised in tasks, and tasks can depend on each other.
 We use it as a high-level bundling tool, in combination with webpack, rollup, and postcss.

 # API